jcu-eresearch/shared-salt-states/README.rst

   packages of Shibboleth, Nginx and Supervisor.
 These need to be manually installed until we can update to Salt 2014.1.0 (which is also borked for iptables configuration).
-* SSH configuration for port 8822 only
+* SSH configuration for port 8822 only, password auth off
 * Upgrade to support RHEL 7
 * Support IP tables via state, stop multiple iptables entries being added into /etc/sysconfig/iptables